modelflux/modelflux/design/models.md

 # Model

-As a workflow automation system based around AI, the models themselves form the crux of this application.
+As a workflow automation system based around AI, the models themselves form the foundation.

 ## Ideals